Colombia–United Kingdom relations

 Colombia–United Kingdom relations are the bilateral and diplomatic relations between Colombia and the United Kingdom.
 Colombian-Anglo relations begin in 1810, and stem from the end of the Napoleonic Wars in 1815 and the service of the British Legions who helped Colombia to win independence through Simón Bolívar's campaign to liberate New Granada in 1819–1820.
-However the first known English person to have traveled to modern day Colombia was Sir Walter Raleigh in 1595.
+However the first known English person to have traveled to modern day Colombia was Sir John Hawkins in 1565.

-Country comparison

 Background

 Major interest in Colombia for the UK has lain in environmental protection and for Colombia the direct financial investment from the UK, military assistance, and gas production.
 Bilateral trade currently stands at £1 Billion.